WEDFoundation/me-we-it-ai/ME_WE_IT.md

   trained on this data historically?
 * If this is the first time I've used this data, what are my expectations for the impact this data
   will have on the models outputs?
-* Have you used a Model Card to communicate risks and how will this document be updated with the collaboration team?
+* Have I used a Model Card to communicate risks and how will this document be updated with the collaboration team?
 * What do I hope the data will do to this model, what is my intention of the outcome and how do I expect the training data will impact that performance?
-* Are there any features that could act as instrumental variables (eg. Granular neighbourhood level data) for disenfranchised populations, and if so, do you have sufficient controls to ensure that you are not perpetuating biases that can be learned from the training data?
+* Are there any features that could act as instrumental variables (eg. Granular neighbourhood level data) for disenfranchised populations, and if so, do I have sufficient controls to ensure that I am not perpetuating biases that can be learned from the training data?
 * Can I summarise what is in this training data in a way that captures the essence of the data in a way a non-data scientist can understand?
 * Do I feel rushed or pressured to input data from questionable sources?